wics-uw/website/content/W2015/W15-event-destress.md

 **About Big CSters**

-Our Big CSters program helps connect ciswomen, transwomen, and non-binary students with other students in Computer Science and related fields, through social events geared towards mentorship.
+Our Big CSters program helps connect cis and trans, and non-binary folk students with other students in Computer Science and related fields, through social events geared towards mentorship.

 ## Event Details ##